amazingfate/12clubdownloader/README.md

 It will download all the files in the page using aria2.

 It is a shell script, so if you use windows......
-Don't even hope it can work on cmd or powershell, you should try a Cygwin environment such as MSYS2: http://sourceforge.net/projects/msys2/
+Don't even hope it can work on cmd or powershell, you should try a Cygwin environment such as MSYS2: http://sourceforge.net/projects/msys2/.
+It works fine in MSYS2 on my computer.
 Requirements
 ============
 * aria2